lukasmartinelli/pipecat/README.md

 ### Connect the broker

-If you want to use a message broker you need to specify the `AMPQ_URI` env var.
+If you want to use a message broker you need to specify the `AMQP_URI` env var.

 ```
-export AMPQ_URI=amqp://user:pass@host:5672/vhost
+export AMQP_URI=amqp://user:pass@host:5672/vhost
 ```

 ### Create the queue